dendronhq/dendron-site/vault/dendron.topic.vaults.md

 See [[workspace sync configuration options|dendron.topic.workspace#configuration-options]] for valid options.

 Sets the [[synchronization strategy|dendron.topic.workspace#Workspace: Sync]] for this vault.
-This overrides the [[workspace vault sync option|dendron.topic.config.dendron#workspaceVaultSync]] if it is set.
+This overrides the [[workspace vault sync option|dendron.ref.config.dendron#workspaceVaultSync]] if it is set.

 ### Configuration Examples